 However, in virtual meetings it can be more difficult.
 You need to be always aware of who is on the call, and who may need some encouragement to speak up.
 Pay extra attention to the members of your virtual meeting who may need some encouragement to participate.
 If possible, have a list of all virtual meeting participants handy so that you can quickly call on team members as needed.

 The final and perhaps most important thing you should do comes immediately after your virtual meeting is finished.
-Once the meeting is over, gather all of your notes from the meeting and share them with the entire team of participants.
+Once the meeting is over, have someone in the team create meeting minutes and share them with the entire team of participants.

 A simple way to do this is to start with your original meeting agenda, then add notes for each line item.
 Did we accomplish this line item?
 Who is responsible for owning the followup of the line item?